-- (4) Puzzles for the theories of numerals and agreement - Q1.
-How does the cardinality of the numeral affect the morphological ending on the noun, and what is the relevant difference between the higher and lower numerals?

-- Q2.
-What is the source of the 'broken' agreement pattern or number mismatch in noun-adjective combinations with lower numerals? - Q3.
-What is the source of the structural change from the 'heterogeneous' to 'homogeneous' agreement pattern in oblique Cases as in (3) above?
+- (4) Q1.
+How does the cardinality of the numeral affect the morphological ending on the noun, and what is the relevant difference between the higher and lower numerals? - Q2.
+What is the source of the "broken" agreement pattern or number mismatch in nounadjective combinations with lower numerals? - Q3.
+What is the source of the structural change from the "heterogeneous" to "homogeneous" agreement pattern in oblique cases as in (3)?